Tim Pigott-Smith: Stage and radio

 Pigott-Smith worked in the theatre in Shakespearean and Greek roles, including Posthumus in John Barton's 1974 production of Cymbeline for the Royal Shakespeare Company.
 In early stage roles he was credited as "Tim Smith".
+He produced and appeared in Saki: a celebration at the National Theatre, with Dirk Bogarde, Barbara Leigh-Hunt and Zoë Wanamaker, later issued as an audio book.

 In 2011 he took the title role in King Lear at the West Yorkshire Playhouse, Leeds.

 Contemporary works included Enron, playing Ken Lay, for the Chichester Festival Theatre, and then London, in 2009 and Tobias in A Delicate Balance at the Almeida Theatre, London in 2011.
 He returned to the Almeida in 2014 as a post-accession Charles, Prince of Wales in King Charles III, for which he received a nomination for the Olivier Award for Best Actor, and his first Tony Award nomination for its production on Broadway in 2015.
 He also appeared as Charles in the 2017 film adaptation of the play.

-He was also a radio actor, appearing in many productions on BBC Radio 4.
+Pigott-Smith was also a radio actor, appearing in many productions on BBC Radio 4.

 Writing

 During the making of The Jewel in the Crown, Pigott-Smith wrote a diary on his impressions of India.
 This was published together with an anthology of poetry and prose under the title Out of India.

-He wrote two children's books in the series The Baker Street Mysteries, featuring the exploits of Sherlock Holmes' Baker Street Irregulars – The Dragon Tattoo (2008) and Shadow of Evil (2009).
+Pigott-Smith wrote two children's books in the series The Baker Street Mysteries, featuring the exploits of Sherlock Holmes' Baker Street Irregulars – The Dragon Tattoo (2008) and Shadow of Evil (2009).
 He played Holmes in a BBC Radio adaptation of The Valley of Fear.

 Death

-Pigott-Smith was found dead on 7 April 2017, aged 70.
-His death was attributed to natural causes.
-He had been scheduled to appear in a touring production of Death of a Salesman, with opening night in Northampton only three days later.
+Pigott-Smith died on 7 April 2017 at age 70 from a heart attack in Northampton, where he had been preparing to appear in a touring production of Death of a Salesman that was set to begin three days later.
 His wife Pamela Miles was also originally scheduled to appear in the play but had withdrawn after breaking a bone and needing surgery.
 He is buried on the east side of Highgate Cemetery.